-This will clean up the job executions and associated data.
-The entity will be in disabled state after the job is completed.
+This cleans up the job executions and associated data.
+The entity is in disabled state after the job is completed.

 Resetting an Instance

 Perform the following steps to reset an instance:

 Note: The steps shown below to reset an instance should be used with care.
 The replication layer data should not be purged already, or else, the target does not load with the expected amount of data.